jorgedlt/swarm-vaultctl/README.md

 # swarm-vaultctl

-swarm-vaultctl is a Docker container designed to run as a secure, centralized vault service inside a Docker Swarm cluster.
-It provides a portable vault for storing and retrieving secrets, tokens, small encrypted documents, and structured secure data.
-All operational communication to and from the vault occurs exclusively through a NATS messaging bus.
+swarm-vaultctl is a Docker container designed to run as a secure, centralized vault service inside a Docker Swarm cluster, part of a coordinated ecosystem of autonomous service pods.
+It provides a portable vault for storing and retrieving secrets, tokens, small encrypted documents, and structured secure data, serving as the credential authority for AI agents.
+All operational communication to and from the vault occurs exclusively through a NATS messaging bus (swarm-natscore).
 Human programmers may access a local programming interface for debugging or administrative use, but AI agents and automated components interact only through NATS subjects.

 ## How It Works